Inawentu

-Inawentu (meaning "imitator") is an extinct genus of titanosaurian sauropod dinosaur from the Late Cretaceous Bajo de la Carpa Formation of Argentina.
+Inawentu (meaning "imitator") is an extinct genus of titanosaurian sauropod dinosaur from the Late Cretaceous (Santonian age) Bajo de la Carpa Formation of Argentina.
 The genus contains a single species, I. oslatus, known from a partial articulated skeleton including the skull.
 The square-shaped jaw of Inawentu demonstrates convergent characteristics with rebbachisaurids.

 Discovery and naming

 The Inawentu holotype specimen, MAU-Pv-LI-595, was discovered in sediments of the Bajo de la Carpa Formation (Neuquén Group) near Rincón de los Sauces in Neuquén Province, Argentina.
 The specimen consists of a partial articulated skeleton, including a nearly complete skull, all of the vertebrae from the atlas to the end of the sacrum (comprising twelve cervical, ten dorsal, and six sacral vertebrae), and both ilia.
 MAU-Pv-LI-595 is one of the few known titanosaur specimens to preserve a complete neck.

 In 2016, the find was presented at a conference in Argentina.
 In 2023, Filippi et al. announced Inawentu oslatus as a new genus and species of titanosaurian sauropod based on these fossil remains in a non-final preprint.
 The description was finalized the following year.
 The generic name, "Inawentu", is derived from a Mapundungun word meaning "mimic" or "imitator".
-The specific name, "oslatus", combines the Latin words "os", meaning "mouth" and "latus", meaning "broad".
+The specific name, "oslatus", combines the Latin words "os", meaning "mouth", and "latus", meaning "broad".